kgrz/sinatra-fuzzy_layout/README.md

 `layout.haml` is also parsed and the `view.haml` part is added to the layout.

-This extension lets you define the layout options at a global level and modifies the `render` method in `Sinatra::Templates` so that the templates are checked with the regexes defined.
+This extension lets you define the layout options at a global level.

-Typically, only one template is used in each route (duh!).
+It modifies the `render` method in `Sinatra::Templates` so that the templates are checked against the regexes defined and the layout option is set (or unset) based on the result.

 A template is first validated against the `enable_layouts` regex.
 If the `enable_layouts` directive is not defined in the app however, the check